Sec-Mini-Projects/FlyOnAShellCode/README.md

 Compile the latest TitanEngine project (http://reversinglabs.com/open-source/titanengine.html.) which is used as the debugging engine in this program.

-**Example: Place the binaries and ".lib" file in the "<root>\TitanEngine\" folder and the dll into the same directory as the main .EXE**
+**Example: Place the binaries and ".lib" file into the "<root>\TitanEngine\" folder and the dll into the same directory as the main .EXE**

 Compile the latest scyllaHide project and place the dll and configuration file into the appropriate folder.